flexcompute/Flow360/REFACTOR_PLAN.md

 ---

-## Stage 5: Replace SelectorEntityPool with EntityRegistry
+## Stage 5: Replace SelectorEntityPool with EntityRegistry - COMPLETED ✅

 ### Overview
 Replace SelectorEntityPool with EntityRegistry for entity materialization/expansion.
 This unifies entity lookup under a single interface.